Common Name: serviceberry

 Easily grown in average, medium, well-drained soil in full sun to part shade.
 Tolerant of a somewhat wide range of soils.
 Root suckers are common, and if not removed, will result in a shrubby growth habit for the plant.

-Downy serviceberry is a deciduous, early-flowering, large shrub or small tree which typically grows 15-25' tall in cultivation but can reach 40' in the wild.
+Amelanchier arborea, commonly called downy serviceberry, is a deciduous, early-flowering, large shrub or small tree which typically grows 15-25' tall in cultivation but can reach 40' in the wild.
 A Missouri native plant that occurs most often in open rocky woods, wooded slopes, and bluffs.
 Features 5-petaled, showy, slightly fragrant, white flowers in drooping clusters which appear before the leaves emerge in early spring.
 The finely-toothed, obovate leaves exhibit good fall color.
 Flowers give way to small, round green berries which turn red and finally mature to a dark purplish-black in early summer.
 Edible berries resemble blueberries in size and color and are often used in jams, jellies and pies.
 Amelanchiers are commonly called Juneberries.

 No serious problems.
 Rust, leaf spot, fire blight and powdery mildew are occasional disease problems, and sawfly, leaf miner, borers, and scale are occasional insect pests.